-The above data will be analysed on a half-termly basis to identify patterns and trends in:
+As a small school, the above data can be analysed on a frequent basis to identify patterns and trends in:

 - Patterns in uses of certain codes.

 - Particular days of poor attendance.

 - Historic trends of attendance and absence.

 - Barriers to attendance.